 Altus Group CEO Jim Hannon Added to Power Proptech List

-Recognized as one of 30 most powerful people in CRE proptech by Commercial Observer

-/EIN News/ -- TORONTO, Oct.
-26, 2022 (GLOBE NEWSWIRE) -- Altus Group Limited (ʺAltus” or “the Company”) (TSX: AIF), a market leading Intelligence as a Service provider to the global commercial real estate industry, announced today that Jim Hannon, its Chief Executive Officer, along with Richard Sarkis, co-founder of Reonomy, has been named one of the 30 most powerful people in Commercial Observer’s inaugural Power Proptech list.
+TORONTO, Oct.
+26, 2022 (GLOBE NEWSWIRE) -- Altus Group Limited (ʺAltus" or "the Company") AIF, a market leading Intelligence as a Service provider to the global commercial real estate industry, announced today that Jim Hannon, its Chief Executive Officer, along with Richard Sarkis, co-founder of Reonomy, has been named one of the 30 most powerful people in Commercial Observer's inaugural Power Proptech list.
 Jim and Rich were named alongside an impressive group of commercial real estate proptech industry leaders representing the most consequential players in the field.

 "It is an honor for Altus to be recognized as one of the most dominant companies having weathered the complexities of the markets over the last several years and to emerge as a leader in commercial real estate proptech," said Jim Hannon.
 "Thinking boldly is one of our key values and I'm proud to lead a company that is continuously innovating and driving the industry forward.
 While my name is listed, this is reflective of our amazing team."